 Once the white is added to another color that color cannot be changed back no matter how many colors you use to offset the white.
-This means you have to know what affects adding white will have.
+This means you have to know what effects adding white will have.

-Basically it creates a tint.
-If you have an artists color-wheel, it will show you how adding white affects how your colors look.
+Basically, it creates a tint.
+If you have an artist’s color wheel, it will show you how adding white affects how your colors look.

 Note: Make sure you are using titanium white and not zinc mixing white as the mixing white is not (normally) opaque.
 It’s usually transparent.
 I am caveating this statement though as although this is normally the case with most brands mine is actually opaque.
-So double check when you buy it.
+So double-check when you buy it.
 It should say in the description and on the tube/bottle.

 As you can see from the examples above adding white helps to make your colors opaque.
 Note the green is much more intense and a deeper green than it looks here